charliegerard/Epoc.js/README.md

 * Known issues:
   * Cognitive Actions are not working at the moment when wearing the sensor.
-  * Need to provide a way for users to provide the path to their own user data file when launching the program.

 ## How to Install